Can I move files from C drive to D drive?

 Step 2.
 Click Add Folder to browse files and folders from C drive.

 Step 3.
 Click to select D drive as the destination path.

 Step 4.
 Finally, click Start Sync.

-✎Tip: regularly sync file to D drive is available in Schedule.
+✎Tip: Regular file sync to D drive is available in Schedule.
 To exclude certain file type from selected folders, you may need to upgrade to AOMEI Backupper Professional and use "Filter settings".

 #3: Move files from C drive to D drive in Command Prompt